mach-composer/mach-composer-cli/docs/src/topics/integrations/plugin-system.md

       version: 0.1.2
 ```

+!!! note "Backwards compatibility"
     In order to be backwards compatible, MACH composer itself currently ships the
     plug-ins that were previously part of MACH composer itself.
 When you specify
     specific versions of plug-ins, these will alsways prevail and MACH composer will
     try to download these.

 ## Overriding plugin behaviour